 Pure White looks calmer and softer as photographed in a different quality of light on the exterior above.

 If the homes painted SW Pure White above and below prove anything, it’s that natural light will definitely do its thing and cause the same paint to present differently.
 It reads very clean and crisp on the siding above, while it glows with more warmth with the particular exposure below.

-It’s still wildly popular, though not as commonly used as SW Alabaster (it’s also reviewed in this post later).
+It’s still wildly popular, though not as commonly used as BM White Dove.

-With an LRV of 91, Simply White has high light reflectance and looks clean and creamy in most situations (you gotta sample though – there are no fail-proof whites in this post, doncha know!).
+With an LRV of 89.52, BM Simply White has high light reflectance and looks clean and creamy in most situations (you gotta sample though – there are no fail-proof whites in this post, doncha know!).

 So lovely!
 What a fabulous tiny house shop (above) Monika Hibbs constructed and painted Simply White!
 It looks like such a perfect white with that light grey door!
 (The color reminds me of what we painted the shutters and trim of our own tiny house in 2020…BM Boothbay Gray.)

 I love me some Monika Hibbs everything, and here are a few of her favorite greys if you are collecting greys too:

 If you are considering painting a brick exterior, you’ll find plenty of encouragement and confirmation online!
 Look at what’s possible: